-Learn how to perform a vulnerability assessment, download templates and tools, subscribe to a food fraud information service, do our online training, find a laboratory, access links to public food fraud databases, view guidance documents and reports, get help with your food safety documents, speak to an expert.
+Learn how to perform a vulnerability assessment, download templates and tools, do our online training, find a laboratory, access links to public food fraud databases, view guidance documents and reports, get help with your food safety documents, speak to an expert.

 - Food fraud online training

 - Vulnerability assessment tools

 1. Food fraud training at your fingertips

 Our best selling food fraud training has helped thousands of food quality professionals to understand food fraud and learn how to meet the requirements of food safety standards, including BRC Issue 8, SQF Edition 8, FSSC 22000, AIB, IFS and others.
 Our online training is available any time, anywhere.
 Check it out today.

 Food Fraud Advisors’ Vulnerability assessment tools are Microsoft Excel Spreadsheets that make audit preparation a breeze.
 Download them today and create fast, auditor-friendly documents for vulnerability assessments.

 Use the tools to: